 Gigalotto.com offers betting on six lottery games – US Powerball & Mega Millions, EuroMillions and EuroJackpot, Italy’s SuperEnaLotto and German’s 6aus49.
-When playing any of these games, Gigalotto also offers a bonus ball game as part of single ticket purchase where players can pick three balls and roll their odds based on a bet between €1 to €10.
+When playing any of these games, Gigalotto also offers a bonus ball game as part of a single ticket purchase where players can pick three balls and roll their odds based on a bet between €1 to €10.
 The amount won depends on the specific lottos.
-They do offer a money back guarantee on losing tickets but digging through the small print; it’s hard to figure out how and where this kicks in.
+They do offer a money-back guarantee on losing tickets but digging through the small print; it’s hard to figure out how and where this kicks in.

 Gigalotto and Syndicates

 It is nice to see a lottery – hang on the betting game – that packages their syndicates clearly.
 Euro Combi offers EuroMillions (55 ticket lines) and EuroJackpot (45 ticket lines) with 88 shares a week.
 US Combi is US Powerball (15 ticket lines), and Mega Millions (35) played twice a week with 93 shares.
 Their big one is VIP World which includes all six lotteries with totally weekly ticket lines of 530 split between 133 shares.
 Okay – you’re waiting for ‘the but.’
 But, syndicates are purchased monthly, and, though Gigalotto.com says they can be canceled at any time, the small print says there are no refunds.

 Speaking of Small Print

 Reading through the terms and conditions at Gigalotto.com can be a real drag.
 Each of the different lotteries offered for betting has its breakdown on what a winner gets.
 Winning the jackpot is pretty straight forward with the winner getting what is shown in the jackpot.
 It’s when there are multiple winners in the official lottery, or there are numerous winners in Gigalotto that it gets complicated.
-There is also the issue on annuities.
+There is also the issue of annuities.
 In regular play, there is an inheritable amount that goes to the estate.
 With Gigalotto, you die – your account dies.
 It’s not something that we’d usually worry about, but if you got into an accident two years after a jackpot win that pays out as an annuity – that’s it.

 Customer Service & Gigalotto.com